 Or, if you have several half-marathons under your belt and raced in the fall of 2018 (and if you are OK with training through the winter), you could even consider a spring marathon, with a half-marathon as a tune-up race at least three to four weeks before race day.
 Assuming a four-month training cycle, you could manage a May marathon if you start this week.
 (There are marathons in Toronto, Mississauga, Saskatchewan, Calgary and Vancouver in May.)

 How to transition your training from half to full

-The main difference between a half-marathon plan and a full-marathon plan (for those tackling their first full marathon) in terms of time and volume is the length of the weekly long run.
+The main difference between a half-marathon plan and a full-marathon plan (for those tackling their first full marathon) is the length of the weekly long run.
 You want to be able to run 16K to 20K slowly but comfortably before embarking on a marathon training plan, since you will need to increase the length of your long runs by 2K each week.
 (Don’t try to go up more quickly, since your risk of injury will go up significantly if you increase your total weekly volume by more than 10 per cent per week.)
 Most coaches recommend that your training calendar should include at least three 32+K runs, allowing space for a two-week taper between your last long run and race day.